Dr. Faustino Bernadett

 An alumnus of University of California, San Francisco (U.C.S.F.)
 School of Medicine, he practiced anesthesia in Southern California before transitioning to the practice of pain management.
 After receiving an M.B.A., he used his leadership skills to start and lead medical groups as well as an independent practice association as a physician executive.

 Dr. Bernadett is the vice-president of The Molina Foundation.
-He currently serves on the U.C.S.F.
+He previously served on the U.C.S.F.
 Foundation board of overseers and has served several terms as a commissioner of the Hospitals and Healthcare Delivery Commission of Los Angeles County.
-He is a board member of the Smithsonian Latino Center and St. Mary Medical Center Foundation.
-In addition, he is a member of the Osler Society and an active member of the steering committee of the U.C.S.F.
+He is a former board member of the Smithsonian Latino Center and St. Mary Medical Center Foundation.
+In addition, he is a member of the Osler Society and a former member of the steering committee of the U.C.S.F.
 PRIME program.
 The Bernadett/Chancellor’s endowed scholarship at UCSF funds medical education for Spanish-speaking medical students.
 The Bernadetts are also active in transforming medical education through the U.C.S.F Faustino and Martha Molina Bernadett Presidential Chair for Medical Education investiture.